+Crime Prevention

-Crime Prevention Cambridge College is concerned about the welfare, security and safety of every individual at the College.
+Cambridge College is concerned about the welfare, security and safety of every individual at the College.
 However, maintaining a secure and safe campus environment can only be achieved through a cooperative effort of the entire College community.
 Community members are encouraged to use caution on our urban campuses.
-It is rare that criminal activity occurs on College property.
-Nevertheless, safety measures are essential in any urban setting.
+It is rare that criminal activity occurs on College property, nevertheless, safety measures are essential in any urban setting.
 Keep your personal property safe.
 Lock your car.
 Do not leave your purse, keys, laptop, or other valuables unattended.

+Please see also related policies:

+- · Drugs & Alcohol

+- Firearms/Weapons

+- Hazing

-Please see also related policies: • Alcohol & Drugs • Firearms/Weapons • Hazing • Harassment & Sexual Harassment Cambridge College students are adult learners.
-The College serves the commuting students and does not maintain campus residence halls, except during the summer residency program (National Institute for Teaching Excellence - NITE).
+- · Harassment & Sexual Harassment

+Cambridge College students are adult learners.
+The College serves the commuting students and does not maintain campus residence halls.
 The College takes the necessary steps to ensure the safety of our community through our published policies, reporting activities, relationships with local police, publications, and timely communications.

-How to Report a Crime The College strongly urges every member of the community - faculty, staff, and students - to report any crime promptly to College security authorities and/or the local police department (911).
-Criminal actions may also be reported to any professional staff member who will then contact campus security.
+How to Report a Crime

+The College strongly urges every member of the community-faculty, staff, and students-to report any crime promptly to the College security authorities and/or your local police department (911).
+Criminal actions may also be reported to any professional staff member who will then contact appropriate campus officers or local authorities.
 Victims of crimes are encouraged to report these matters to local police; Cambridge College may assist any student in reporting crimes, if desired.

-Department Personnel & Relationship with Local Authorities The Cambridge College campus security staff at the main campus support all of the non-adjacent campus buildings in the City of Cambridge.
-The College maintains security staff at the Lawrence Regional Center and the Springfield Regional Center.
+Department Personnel & Relationship with Local Authorities

+The Cambridge College main campus has security staff at each of the three buildings in the City of Cambridge.
+The College maintains security staff at the Merrimack Valley Regional Center and the Springfield Regional Center.
 Other regional centers may have building-provided security and members of the college community should check with onsite College administration.
 Security staff do not carry firearms nor do they have police powers of arrest.
 However, the security companies and staff have effective working relationships with local police agencies who can provide these services to the campus in timely fashion, as needed.

+Timely Warning

-Timely Warning In the event that a situation arises, either on or off campus that, in the judgment of the Vice President for Finance and Administration, constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
+In the event that a situation arises, either on or off campus that, in the judgment of the Vice President for Finance and Administration, constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
 The warning will be issued through the College e-mail systems to students, faculty, and staff.
-Additionally, notifications will be posted on MyCC and digital message boards and other strategic public locations within each of the appropri- ate buildings.
-Emergency Response, Evacuation, & Egress The College has developed procedures for response and notification in the event of an ongoing or continuing threat to the college community that may or may not include evacuation or closing a facility.
+Additionally, notifications will be posted on the MyCC homepage (no log-in required) and at other strategic public locations within each of the appropriate buildings, as well as to media outlets if appropriate.
+See also https://mycc.cambridgecollege.edu/ics/Resources.

+Emergency Response, Evacuation, & Egress

+The College has developed procedures for response and notification in the event of an ongoing or continuing threat to the college community that may or may not include evacuation or closing a facility.
 Egress information is posted in all classrooms and office suites with general emergency procedures to follow.
 For more information consult with campus security authorities listed below.

-Authorities Operations.
+Authorities

-Campus Security Campus security is organized under the Vice-President for Finance and Administration and the Director of Business
+Campus Security Campus security is organized under the Vice-President for Finance and Administration and the Director of Business Operations.